All Things Academic

 Students Planning to Study Away

-If you are thinking about studying away for the Spring 2020 term, please visit the Study Away Office to discuss the application process and funding options during office hours in Barn 120C.
-Hours are as follows:
+If you are thinking about studying away for the Spring 2020 term, please email Xiomara Giordano to schedule a time to discuss the application process and funding options.

 Students Returning from Study Away

-Once you have settled in and registered for classes, please send your emergency contact information to Dechen Albero and your course registration to your faculty advisor.
+Once you have settled in and registered for classes, please share your emergency contact information.
+Please also send your course registration to Xiomara Giordano and your faculty advisor.
 Please continue to check your Bennington email address for updates from the College and remain in contact with your faculty advisor.